The amount of compensation the FSCS has paid out in respect of Berkeley Burke cases has now reached £2m.

 They were also facing a further legal challenge as a group of unhappy investors took them to court for the losses they suffered as a result of the high-risk investments in their SIPPs.
 Berkeley Burke withdrew their defence at the last hour to focus on the unsuccessful FOS case above.

-Berkeley Burke are one of nine SIPP providers who have collapsed since 2018 opening the door for claims to be considered by the FSCS who are expecting an increase of 114% in decisions in the coming year.
+Berkeley Burke are one of nine SIPP providers who have collapsed since 2018 opening the door for compensation claims to be considered by the FSCS.
+They are expecting an increase of 114% in decisions in the coming year.

 If you’re worried you may have been mis-sold your SIPP – talk to us.

 We offer a free telephone assessment to see if you have a case.
 There’s no obligation to use our service and we are more than happy to answer any questions you may have about making a claim.